MCA Test Structure

 Assessment Format

-The Reading MCA-III is a Computer Adaptive Test (CAT).
+The Reading MCA has testlets, or groups of questions, that are related to reading passages.
+This test is an adaptive assessment that adjusts to each student's performance.
 Each student begins the test with a passage set of average difficulty.
-A passage set is a passage and a series of predetermined test items associated with the passage.
+A passage set is a reading passage and a series of test items associated with the passage.
 The student then answers the test items associated with the passage.
-The CAT algorithm scores the set as a whole and selects a slightly easier or more difficult passage set based on the student’s responses to the first set.
+The algorithm scores the set of items as a whole and selects a slightly easier or more difficult passage set based on the student’s responses.

 Item Types

-A variety of item types are used on the Reading MCA-III, including multiple-choice (MC) items and technology-enhanced (TE) items.
-Technology-enhanced items may consist of, but are not limited to, the following types of responses: hot-spot (students select multiple correct responses) and drag-and-drop (students formulate, rather than select, a response using drag-and-drop response options).
+A variety of item types are used on the Reading MCA, including multiple-choice items and technology-enhanced items.
+Technology-enhanced items may consist of the following types of responses: hot-spot (students select multiple correct responses) and drag-and-drop (students formulate, rather than select, a response using drag-and-drop response options).

 Science MCA

 Text, graphics, animations, or simulations are used to provide context for the student to engage in the phenomena.
-Various question types, including multiple choice, technology enhanced, and constructed response, are used to assess Minnesota’s multidimensional benchmarks.
-The Science MCA is a fixed form test, which means all students taking the same test version are administered the same questions.
-The operational test includes embedded field test questions that do not contribute to a student’s score.
+Various question types, including multiple-choice, technology-enhanced, and constructed-response, are used to assess Minnesota’s multidimensional benchmarks.